logo

 Abstract

-Global warming has driven a loss of dissolved oxygen in the ocean.
-This paper demonstrates that zooplankton consumption of microplastic reduces grazing on primary producers, potentially causing an additional anthropogenic driver of deoxygenation.
-In regions where primary production isn't macronutrient-limited, reduced grazing pressure increases export production and organic particle remineralisation, decreasing oxygen inventory.
-Using an Earth system model, the authors estimate this could decrease oxygen inventory by as much as 10% in the North Pacific and accelerate global oxygen loss by 0.2-0.5% relative to 1960 values by 2020.
-While significant uncertainty exists, this highlights a novel feedback between plastic pollution and ocean deoxygenation.
+Global warming has driven a loss of dissolved oxygen in the ocean in recent decades.
+We demonstrate the potential for an additional anthropogenic driver of deoxygenation, in which zooplankton consumption of microplastic reduces the grazing on primary producers.
+In regions where primary production is not limited by macronutrient availability, the reduction of grazing pressure on primary producers causes export production to increase.
+Consequently, organic particle remineralisation in these regions increases.
+Employing a comprehensive Earth system model of intermediate complexity, we estimate this additional remineralisation could decrease water column oxygen inventory by as much as 10% in the North Pacific and accelerate global oxygen inventory loss by an extra 0.2-0.5% relative to 1960 values by the year 2020.
+Although significant uncertainty accompanies these estimates, the potential for physical pollution to have a globally significant biogeochemical signal that exacerbates the consequences of climate warming is a novel feedback not yet considered in climate research.

 Publisher